Seana Shiffrin

-Seana Valentine Shiffrin is Professor of Philosophy and Pete Kameron Professor of Law and Social Justice at the University of California, Los Angeles.
+Seana Valentine Shiffrin (born 1969) is Professor of Philosophy and Pete Kameron Professor of Law and Social Justice at the University of California, Los Angeles.
 Shiffrin's work spans issues in moral, political and legal philosophy, as well as matters of legal doctrine, that concern equality, autonomy and the social conditions for their realization.
 She is an associate editor of Philosophy and Public Affairs and was elected a Fellow of the American Academic of Arts and Sciences in 2010.

 Education and career

-Shiffrin received her B.A. in philosophy from the University of California, Berkeley, in 1988, winning the University Medal.
-As a Marshall Scholar, she went on to obtain a B.Phil., with distinction, from University College, Oxford, in 1990.
-She earned a Ph.D. at Oxford University in 1993 under the supervision of G. A. Cohen, and then a J.D. magna cum laude from Harvard Law School in 1996.
+Shiffrin received her BA in philosophy from the University of California, Berkeley, in 1988, winning the University Medal.
+As a Marshall Scholar, she went on to obtain a BPhil, with distinction, from University College, Oxford, in 1990.
+She earned a PhD at Oxford University in 1993 under the supervision of G. A. Cohen, and then a JD magna cum laude from Harvard Law School in 1996.

 She is winner of the Fred Berger Memorial Prize in Philosophy of Law in 2002 for her widely cited article, "Paternalism, Unconscionability, and Accommodation".
 She was also the Hempel Lecturer at Princeton University in 2012.